We Are Guardians

 Opens June 20, 2025

-In the Brazilian Amazon, the illegal cutting of centuries-old trees and mining of resources on protected land is a large-scale tragedy unfolding in real-time.
+In the heart of the Brazilian Amazon, thousands of people are unlawfully invading protected lands, devastating centuries-old forests for resources and fast profits.
+Now as the health of the entire Amazon teeters at the edge, will Brazil and the world take notice?
 Directed by Indigenous activist Edivan Guajajara and filmmakers Chelsea Greene and Rob Grobman, We Are Guardians captures the human struggle as it plays out across this canvas.

 • Director: Edivan Guajajara (Arariboia), Chelsea Greene, Rob Grobman